 The ICB Artists Association is “a large, vibrant and diverse community of talented artists in Sausalito, California.”
 Twice a year, the ICB opens their studios, known as the Sausalito Artists Open Studios.
 “Every year since 1968 we have collectively opened our doors to the public and allowed folks to come look at our artworks in their “native habitat”.
 The advantage of such events is that you really get to get a peek into the art making process in a way that museums and galleries cannot provide.”

 Every year in Winter, the ICB holds their Annual Winter Open Studios event.
 This December 2017 the event preview is planned for December 2nd, and the studios to be open from Dec.
-3rd-4th.
+3rd-4th, in Sausalito, California.

-Every year in May, the ICB Art Center participates in the Marin Open Studios and their studios are open to the public.
+Every year in May, the ICB Artists also participate in the Marin Open Studios and their studios are open to the public, in Sausalito, California.